erpscanteam/SecStoreDec/README.md

 `pip install pyjks`

 This program decrypts SAP SecStore.key and SecStore.properties files, encrypted data from "J2EE_CONFIGENTRY" table.
-SecStoreDec.py can work in 2 modes: dss - Decrypt SecStored and dd - Decrypt Data The first mode you can use to decrypt SecStore.key and SecStore.properties files.
+SecStoreDec.py can work in 2 modes: *dss - Decrypt SecStore* and *dd - Decrypt Data* The first mode you can use to decrypt SecStore.key and SecStore.properties files.
 Example:

 If SecStore.key and SecStore.properties files are located in the same directory, then :